 NPF’s Centers of Excellence exemplify our clinical think-tank: a group of the world’s leading Parkinson’s specialists focused on changing the course of Parkinson’s disease.
-Forty-one leading medical centers worldwide –
+Forty-two leading medical centers worldwide –

 - Create a community of health care professionals dedicated to Parkinson’s care